cheshire-cat-ai/docs/mkdocs/conceptual/prompts/main_prompt.md

 - the instructions;
 - a suffix.

-Using such a complex prompt is an approach know as Retrieval Augmented Generation[^1].
+Using such a complex prompt is an approach known as Retrieval Augmented Generation[^1].
-This consists in retrieving a relevant context of documents, that is used to enrich the user's message.
+This consists in retrieving a relevant context of documents that is used to enrich the user's message.
 Specifically, the Cat exploits the [Hypothetical Document Embedding](hyde.md)[^2] (HyDE) technique to recall the relevant context from the [Long Term Memory](../memory/long_term_memory.md) and, indeed, augment the Main Prompt.
 This is also augmented with the history of the recent conversation, a set of [tools](../plugins.md) and the history the [Agent's](../cheshire_cat/agent.md) reasoning.